WasteCare Corporation

 Waste Reduction Tips

-Fortunately, many waste prevention practices save money.
-Waste reduction, the combination of waste prevention and recycling efforts, makes good business sense for hospital administrators.
+Many waste prevention practices save money.
+Waste prevention, waste reduction and recycling, and the combination of all of these makes good sense for hospitals.

-Below are ideas to help you identify waste reduction opportunities at your hospital.
+Some ideas to identify waste reduction opportunities at your hospital:

-- Buy most hospital-specific cleaning substances in 55-gallon drums that are refilled by the supplier.
-Use concentrated cleaning solutions that staff mixes as needed.
+• Cleaning: Buy cleaning substances in 55-gallon refillable drums and use concentrated cleaning solutions that staff mixes as needed.
 Use washable mop heads instead of disposable ones.

 Recycling Tips